 Sometimes automakers offer leasing specials, so it may help to shop around for lease deals online or visit your local dealership to see what’s available while you’re in the market.

 You may think you can only negotiate when you’re buying a vehicle, but that’s simply not true.
-When lease shopping, terms like the mileage, the cost of the vehicle and the interest rate on the lease are all negotiable.
+When lease shopping, terms like the mileage, cost of the vehicle and interest rate on the lease can all be negotiated.

 Once you’ve selected your preferred vehicle and come to an agreement on the terms of your lease, it’s time to fill out the paperwork.
 If you’re approved, you’ll receive a contract that formalizes the agreement between you and the leasing company, and it will outline your use of the vehicle and your obligations.
 This is your lease agreement.

-As you review your lease agreement, you’ll want to note your monthly payment, the amount due at signing, what maintenance you’ll be responsible for (and who pays for it) and fees due, like disposition fee and the acquisition fee and mileage limits.
+As you review your lease agreement, you’ll want to note your monthly payment, the amount due at signing, what maintenance you’ll be responsible for (and who pays for it), mileage limits, and any fees due, like the disposition fee and acquisition fee.